 One of the coolest aspects of Jungle Scout Keyword Scout is its ability to discern the rough number of searches a keyword string is seeing.
 So instead of having to guess at how powerful a keyword or keyword phrase really is, you’ll have the option to pick them out based on cold, hard data right from the start.

 Taking it even further, see those search volumes over a period of time too, in clean and beautiful graph form.
 These graphs let you establish trends and popularity without having to do any long-tail research yourself.

 Jungle Scout Keyword Scout helps you build better listings by recommending only the best keywords and keyword phrases for the product, ensuring you’re spending the right amount of money on PPC, and targeting the right audience.
 For example, the last thing you need is to have a product for dogs that appears when people look for hot dog utensils.

 Keyword Scout comes free with Jungle Scout and is a part of the web app package.
 Use it by itself or alongside its other components for maximum effect.

 Jungle Scout Opportunity Finder

 For those who’ve spent any amount of time with Jungle Scout, you’ll already be familiar with its searchability.
-The array of levers and sliders that let users filter and fine-tune their product research comes to opportunities as well.
+However, the array of levers and sliders that let users filter and fine-tune their product research comes to opportunities as well.
 Turn the knobs to get an output of only the opportunities you find most valuable, including the sales volume, price ranges, and how popular an opportunity might be based on its search volume.
-For example, a high search-volume opportunity with low sales may indicate the potential for major disruption and potential sales action to turn big profits.
+For example, a high search volume opportunity with low sales may indicate the potential for major disruption and potential sales action to turn big profits.

 Once you have an opportunity in mind, get a better picture of the existing state of affairs.
 See how products are selling overall to get an idea of seasonality, listing quality, and what you can improve on to make this niche one that ends up printing your money.